eastreflection/SGC-website/README.md

 # SGC-website

-Just a website to practice for begginers in web development.
-Anyone can contribute   :-)
+Just to make the Website with whatever webdev knowledge I have and will have in the future.